 So how do you know when to stop flying, driving, or boating?

 A very good rule to follow here is the "80% rule".
 This simply means that you should never discharge a Li-Po pack down past 80% of its CAPACITY to be safe (80% discharged in other words).

 This again is where computerized chargers pay for themselves many times over so you can see how much capacity the battery takes allowing you to adjust your flight times accordingly to stay within that 80% rule to get the most life out of your pack.

 A 3S LiPo pack therefore would show about 11.22 volts after a flight when it's about 80% discharged, a 6S pack would be in the 22.44 volt region.
-The longer you wait after the flight/drive, the less accurate this voltage method of determining an 80% percent discharge works because as the pack rests after the flight, the resting open circuit voltage recovers slightly, perhaps up to 3.78 - 3.80 volts or so.
+The longer you wait after the flight/drive, the less accurate this voltage method of determining an 80% percent discharge works because as the pack rests after the flight, the resting open circuit voltage recovers slightly.

 They are also very useful to quickly identify fully charged and discharged packs when you get them mixed up by mistake so you don't accidentally put a discharged pack in your machine thinking it was fully charged.

 Not sure about you, but when I go out for a full day of flying, I can easily have a dozen LiPo's on the go and it doesn't take much more than a simple interruption or memory lapse to get packs mixed up.